Anna Kendrick: 2012–2015: Pitch Perfect and Into the Woods

-2016–present: Trolls franchise and other projects
+2016present: Trolls franchise and leading film roles

 Kendrick starred in the action comedy Mr. Right, which premiered at the 2015 Toronto International Film Festival and was released on April 8, 2016.
 She also starred in The Hollars, a comedy-drama directed by and starring John Krasinski, which premiered at the 2016 Sundance Film Festival, and was theatrically released in August 2016.
 She was then seen in the coming-of-age film Get a Job, which received a limited release in March 2016 after being delayed since 2012.

 Also in 2016, Kendrick starred in the commercially successful comedy Mike and Dave Need Wedding Dates, voiced Princess Poppy, the main character of the animated film Trolls, and co-starred in the action thriller The Accountant.
 Kendrick's memoir Scrappy Little Nobody was published on November 15, 2016.

 Kendrick starred in Table 19, which was released March 3, 2017.
 She again reprised the role of Beca Mitchell in Pitch Perfect 3, released on December 22, 2017.
 In September 2018, she starred as Stephanie Smothers in the mystery-thriller film A Simple Favor.
 Also in September 2018, Kendrick began appearing in a series of advertisements across a range of media for Hilton Hotels.

 In 2019, Kendrick co-starred in the satirical crime comedy The Day Shall Come and played the titular character in the Disney+ Christmas comedy Noelle.
 Kendrick also voiced a character in the Facebook Watch adult animated comedy series Human Discoveries.
 Also in 2019, it was announced that Kendrick would star as a state trooper with irreversible hearing loss in Unsound, directed by Bharat Nalluri.

 Kendrick reprised her role as Poppy in the 2020 sequel Trolls World Tour.
 Due to the COVID-19 pandemic, Universal Pictures released the film via video on-demand platforms as a digital rental on April 10, 2020.
 She starred in the Quibi comedy series Dummy, for which she also served as executive producer.
 For her performance, she was nominated for the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series.
 Also in 2020, Kendrick starred in the HBO Max romantic comedy anthology series Love Life, for which she additionally served as an executive producer.
 She appeared next as the lead in Stowaway, a science-fiction thriller which was released on April 22, 2021.
+She starred in the films Alice, Darling and Self Reliance.
+In 2025, she reprised her role as Stephanie Smothers in Another Simple Favor.